Lesson Plan - Get It!

 Who is the tallest person who can get those cookies for you?

-Tall is a word we use to compare lengths, or how long something is.
+Tall is a word used to compare lengths, or how long something is.

-Since you want the person who is the longest to reach up and get those cookies, you want the tallest person.
+Since you want the longest person to reach up and get those cookies, you want the tallest person.

 Why wouldn't you want the shortest person to try and get them?

-Short is another word we use to compare lengths.
+Short is another word that is used to compare lengths.

 Go into your room and see if you can find your tallest stuffed animal, doll, or action figure.